Larissa-T/Information_Analytics/Notes on reading week 2.md

 --> lol funny

+Interesting post about how [technology hijacks our freedom of choice](https://medium.com/swlh/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3#.rvng04bri) through acting as a slot machine.
+Gives excellent examples of current issues as raised in Shirky's paper.

 ## **Digital Curation for Digital Natives by Elizabeth Yakel**

 To be very honest I don't really get why we are reading this text or even why this is published.